Baddouhs/alx-zero_day/0x03-git/README.md

-Hello, you are welcomed here.
+Hi, you are welcomed here.
+My readme is up to date